Firefly: a browser-based interactive 3D data visualization tool for millions of data points: Example Firefly visualizations of astronomical datasets

-For the second example, we show the high resolution counterpart m12b\_res7100.
+For the second example (see Figure~\ref{f:full_screengrab}b), we show the high resolution counterpart m12b\_res7100.
 Here we use the column density project mode, which emphasizes the flocculent (roughly ``fluffy'' and discontinuous) spiral structure of the galactic disk.
 The column density projection mode counts the number of particles that overlap each pixel and applies a colormap to this per-pixel number density.
-In this case, we colormap the ($\log_{10}$ of the) projected number of particles in each pixel using the \code{magma} colormap from \matplotlib/.
-Using the column density mode, and in particular the $\log_{10}$ normalization, helps identify the surface density contrasts (typically $2-3$ orders of magnitude) which define the spiral arms of the galaxy.
-Without projecting and $\log_{10}$ normalizing the disk would uniform across its face and the spiral structure would not be visible.
+This is critical for analyzing the high resolution dataset; otherwise the high density of particles quickly saturates the screen, making it difficult to identify structure.
+By accumulating the data in each pixel and then assigning a color based on density, we produce a more meaningful visualization that can be more easily interpretted scientifically.
+In this case we assign a meaningful color to the pixel by colormapping the ($\log_{10}$ of the) projected number of particles in each pixel, which is proportional to the total mass along the line of sight, using the \code{magma} colormap from \matplotlib/.
+Using the column density mode, and in particular the $\log_{10}$ normalization, helps identify the surface density contrasts, which are typically $2-3$ orders of magnitude, which define the spiral arms of the galaxy.
+Without projecting and $\log_{10}$ normalizing the disk would appear uniform across its face due to the large number of particles saturating the pixel values and the spiral structure would not be visible.